Giulio Migliaccio

-Giulio Migliaccio (/it/; born 23 June 1981) is an Italian retired football midfielder.
+Giulio Migliaccio (/it/; born 23 June 1981) is an Italian former professional footballer who played as a midfielder.
 He started at lower league sides Savoia, Puteolana, Bari, Giugliano, and Ternana before later featuring for Atalanta, Palermo, and Fiorentina in the Serie A.

 Club career

 Migliaccio started his career at Savoia.
 He debuted as a professional during the 1998–99 season, playing in the Serie C championship, and making a total of 8 appearances.
 The following year he went on loan to Serie D club Puteolana.
 After an excellent season, his performances drew the attention of league leaders Bari, who bought Migliaccio ahead of the 2000–01 Serie A season.
 However, he never appeared for the club.
 The following year he was transferred to Giugliano in Serie C2.

 In 2003, he moved to Ternana to play in Serie B. After 39 appearances, in January 2005 he moved to Atalanta during the 2004–05 Serie A season.
 He played three seasons with Atalanta, collecting 86 caps and 4 goals.
 His high quality performances during the 2006–07 season contributed to the club's excellent placement in the league.